 The Altamura family settled in the Napa Valley in 1855 – today Frank and Karen still own 400 acres of what is called the Altamura Ranch.

-In 2019 Brooks Street which owns the Napa Valley Wine Train and co-owns the River Terrace, and Chuck Meyer one of the owners of the nearby Napa Palisades Saloon (5 minute walk way) purchased the building.
+In 2019 Brooks Street which owns the Napa Valley Wine Train and co-owns the River Terrace, and Chuck Meyer one of the owners of the nearby Napa Palisades Saloon located on the corner of First and Main Streets (5-minute walk away) purchased the building.
+The Palisades Saloon features a spacious interior with both a bar and two rooms for sit down dining.

 Part of this renaissance can be directly attributed to a major flood control project which was completed in 2016.
 The Napa River has seen some 20+ serious floods since 1865, the most recent being in the winter season of 2005/2006 in which a decent sized portion of downtown was flooded including north of downtown in businesses located near the river.
 At one point people were using boats to rescue people in the Walmart parking lot off of Trancas Avenue.